nii-yamagishilab/Extended_VQVAE/README.md

 # Trained models
-We can provide trained models for only research purpose.
-We have trained models for both original VQVAE and extended VQVAE.
-Please contact the zhaoyi[email mark]nii.ac.jp if you want to get either Japanese or Chinese trained models.
+We have Japanese or Chinese trained models for both original VQVAE and extended VQVAE.
+If you’re interested in using our pre-trained models for research purpose, please contact the zhaoyi[email mark]nii.ac.jp.

 # Multi-gpu parallel training
 Please see [multi_gpu_wavernn.py](https://github.com/nii-yamagishilab/Extended_VQVAE/blob/master/multi_gpu_wavernn.py)